pixelastic/css-flags/README.md

 symbol, scale it and adjust the border.
 I also used the reserved namespace in the UTF8 table for custom characters.
 And finally exported the font.

+## FAQS

+### You're using half pixels.
+That does not make any sense.

+Ok, that's not really a question, but I'll explain anyway.

+I try to use percentage as much as I can, when it makes sense.
+Percentage are relative to either the width or the height of the flag.
+When doing a tricolore flag, I will use 33.33% as the width of each stripe for example.
+But as soon as I need to draw a square that has the same width than height, I can no longer user percentage values, I need real, absolute, pixel values.

 ## Sibling projects

 Here are two others projects I did while working on CSS Flags.